Exact Moment Representation in Polynomial Optimization: Flat truncation in polynomial optimization problems

-When BHC holds, the minimizers are non-singular, isolated points and thus finite.
-It is proved in \cite{MarshallRepresentationsNonNegativePolynomials2009} that if BHC holds at every minimizer of $f$ on $\cS(\vb g)$ then $f \in \cQ(\vb g)$, which implies that the SoS relaxation $f^*_{\sos, d}$ is exact. \cite{nie_optimality_2014} proved that the BHC at every minimizer of $f$, which hold generically, implies the SoS finite convergence property.
+Notice that when BHC hold, the minimizers are non-singular, isolated points and thus finite.
+It is proved in \cite{MarshallRepresentationsnonnegativepolynomials2006} that if BHC holds at every minimizer of $f$ on $\cS(\vb g)$ then $f-f^{*} \in \cQ(\vb g)$, which implies that the SoS hierarchy is exact. \cite{nie_optimality_2014} proved that the BHC at every minimizer of $f$, which hold generically, implies the SoS finite convergence property.

-In this section, we prove that, if the BHC hold, then the MoM relaxation is exact.
-We need some preliminary lemmas.
+In this section, we prove that, if the BHC hold, then the flat truncation property holds.
+For simplicity, we restrict to the case of only inequalities, i.e. we assume $\vb h = 0$.